 Here are some of the attractions that will be included in the guided tour of your choice, although if any of your special interests are left out, you can visit it on your own.
 With this information you will walk with assurance:

-- One of the main tourist attractions of the city, the Civil War´s Air raids shelters, also have their own guides, which offer an interesting visit of about 45 minutes through that life-saving underworld.
+- One of the main Almería´s tourists attractions, the Civil War´s Air raids shelters, also have their own guides, which offer an interesting visit of about 45 minutes through that life-saving underworld.
 The general price is € 3 pax.
-It is necessary to book in advance (950 268 696).
+It is necessary to book in advance (950 268 696) or get in touch with me.

 - The CIP (Heritage Interpretation Center), located in the Plaza de la Constitución, is well worth a visit.
 It is a fun and modern museum about the history of the city whose visit is free (671 09 99 81).